New technologies, use cases, applications and user experiences are

 the market very closely and decided not to wait, choosing instead to develop

-our own solution, one that only we could offer.”
+our own solution, that only we could offer.”

-After entering the eSIM market in 2017 with a unique offer and pioneering the
+After entering the eSIM market in 2017 with a unique offering and pioneering

 member of the Trusted Connectivity Alliance (TCA) and a GSMA member, with